xpipe-io/xpipe-io.github.io/docs/two-step-connections.md

 ## Consequences

 As a result of this approach, some authentication systems might prompt twice for any authentication if they do not support caching or reusing the same authentication tokens for a short period of time.
 An example would be an SSH connection setup with two-factor authentication.
-Men opening such a connection with XPipe it might ask you for an authentication code twice.
+When opening such a connection with XPipe, it might ask you for an authentication code twice.
 If the authentication policy does not allow reusing authentication codes for a short period, you might have to wait until a new authentication code is generated.

-With the current connection approach of XPipe, it is not possible to work around this restriction as it depends on these two steps.
+XPipe tries to optimize the number of required connections in the background, so it should only require a double prompt once in a while.